webmansa/locize-vscode-extension/README.md

 *tip: This project was Scaffolded using [yeoman](https://yeoman.io/learning/)

+This is a test project I did for myself and decided to share, but if anyone finds it useful, pls post a request am happy to improve on it.

 you can download this extension already from the marketplace  [vs-code-locize-pilot](https://marketplace.visualstudio.com/items?itemName=umarsesay.vs-code-locize-pilot)

 ![A screenshot of the sample extension.](https://raw.githubusercontent.com/webmansa/locize-vscode-extension/main/assets/vscode-extension.png)